rodrigograca31/blog/content/posts/my-p2p-portfolio/index.md

   - P2P
 ---

-In this post, I will share my portfolio size, diversity, average interest per platform, and IRR (Internal Rate of Return) (The real interest) and much more.
+In this post, I will share my portfolio size, diversity, average interest per platform, and IRR (Internal Rate of Return) and much more.

 I've been wanting to share my thoughts and lessons learned in the P2P market.
 If I miss some value you would want to see [tweet at me](https://twitter.com/rodrigograca31) and I will add it.